narvalotech/jonathan.rico.live/content/projects/list/index.md

 Other
 -----

+- [Mini control panel](../control-panel) : A small control panel for my daughter to play with.

 - [Jenkins-juletre](../jenkins-juletre) : A christmas-themed CI load visualization.

 - [Pd-imu](../pd-imu) : A school project to develop a real-time remote inertial motion graphing system (Puredata & nRF24)